-Selected terms set forth in Chapter 2, Definitions, are italicized where they appear in code text (except those in Sections 1903 through 1905 where italics indicate provisions that differ from ACI 318).
-Such terms are not italicized where the definition set forth in Chapter 2 does not impart the intended meaning in the use of the term.
-The terms selected have definitions that the user should read carefully to facilitate better understanding of the code.
+Words and terms defined in Chapter 2, Definitions, are italicized where they appear in code text and the Chapter 2 definition applies.
+Where such words and terms are not italicized, common-use definitions apply.
+The words and terms selected have code-specific definitions that the user should read carefully to facilitate better understanding of the code.